Recent Advances and Research Directions in Earable Technologies: A Comprehensive Survey

 3.2 On-Device Processing

-3.3 Wireless Communication
+3.3 Wireless Connectivity

-3.4 Machine Learning
+3.4 Machine Learning and Intelligent Interpretation

-3.5 Battery and Ergonomics
+3.5 Battery Efficiency and Ergonomic Design

-4. Applications of Earable Technology
+4. Application Domains of Earable Technology

-4.1 Health Monitoring
+4.1 Personal Health Monitoring

-4.2 Cognitive and Mental Health
+4.2 Cognitive and Mental Health Support

-4.3 Ambient and Context Awareness
+4.3 Context and Ambient Awareness

-4.4 Smart Audio and Augmented Reality
+4.4 Smart Audio and Audio-Based Augmentation

 4.5 Workplace and Industrial Use

-5.4 Comfort and Social Acceptance
+5.4 Comfort, Usability, and Social Acceptance

 5.5 Interoperability and Regulation